 In some of my prior projects, to get between the dash and the frunk area, I ran a few wires around the door.
 While fairly easy, it’s only suitable for a few thin wires and is far from ideal.
 If you are installing the amp inside the dash, then a new power lead needs to be routed from the fuse box to the dash.
 If you’re installing the amp in the frunk, then you’ll need to run the line-level inputs and the sub-woofer speaker wires from the dash area to the frunk.

-Fortunately, Tesla provides a nice rubber grommet on the passenger side in the firewall that is perfect for this.
-The bad news it is really hard to access the grommet on either side.
+Fortunately, Tesla provides a nice rubber grommet on the passenger side of the firewall that is perfect for this.
+The bad news is it is really hard to access the grommet on either side.
 We’ve worked out an approach that minimizes the disassembly effort.
 In my specific installation with the amp in the dash, I only need to run one thick power lead.
 I used the 8 gauge power lead included in the NVX installation kit.
 It’s a rather thick wire, but it’s well insulated.
 The wire even includes a secondary mesh jacket over the portion we’ll leave in the frunk.
-While these instructions are specific to my installation, it can be adapted to having the amp in the frunk or other projects.
+While these instructions are specific to my installation, they can be adapted to having the amp in the frunk or other projects.

 - In the frunk, remove the top cover near the windshield.
-Remove the passenger side rubber bumper (it unscrews counter-clockwise).
+Remove the passenger side rubber bumper (it unscrews counterclockwise).
 Then lift out the passenger side cover.

 - Remove the air filter from the Front Plastic Assembly (FPA).

 - Now we’ll make it possible to access the grommet from the frunk side.
 Fortunately, this spot is only a single firewall layer to deal with, as other areas have two firewalls with an inch of insulation between them.